-You already know that social media is a powerful tool to show your client’s authority, but that’s a tricky task to conquer if you’re sharing less-than-perfect content in their feeds.
+You already know that social media is a powerful tool to show your client’s authority, but that’s a tricky task to conquer if you share less-than-perfect content in their feeds.

-When curating content for social media, you’ll need to follow best practices; appear knowledgeable to your clients, while also making sure they’re happy with the content you’re pushing to share.
+When curating content for social media, you’ll need to follow best practices and appear knowledgeable to your clients while also making sure they’re happy with the content you’re pushing to share.

 For example: if my agency were to manage a Facebook Page for a fast-food company, finding content to publish to their page would be classed as content curation.

-What’s not-so-simple is the actual task of finding content.
-In the modern age -- where consumers are becoming increasingly picky about how they interact with brands on social media -- you’ll need to strike the perfect balance when performing content curation for your clients.
+What’s not so simple is the actual task of finding great content.
+In the modern age - where consumers are becoming increasingly picky about how they interact with brands on social media - you’ll need to strike the perfect balance when performing content curation for your clients.

 Just take a look at these findings.
-According to data collected by HubSpot, 45% of consumers said they’d unfollow a brand on social media if the content being shared was too self-promotional.
+According to data from HubSpot, 45% of consumers said they’d unfollow a brand on social media if the content being shared was too self-promotional.

-The answer is simple: if you want to be in with any chance of generating results (including sales) from your client’s social media feeds, your audience will need to trust their brand.
-One way you can do that is by sharing trustworthy content, and proving your client’s knowledge in their field.
+The answer is simple: if you want to be in with any chance of generating results (including sales) from your client’s social media feeds, your target audience will need to trust their brand.
+One way you can do that is by sharing trustworthy curated content and proving your client’s knowledge in their field.

 A recent study by HBR concluded that “when trust is high, people are much more likely to take risks and engage in trade.”

-If you’re really wanting to prove the ROI of your social media management services to your client, you’ll need to add trustworthy sources into your content curation mix.
+If you really want to prove the ROI of your social media management services to your client, you’ll need to add trustworthy sources into your content curation mix:

 1. Find online communities

-Chances are, you’re involved in one of these communities without even realizing.
+Chances are, you’re involved in one of these communities without even realizing it.

 Take a look at your personal Facebook News Feed.
-How many posts on there are notifications of somebody publishing a piece of content to a Facebook group?
+How many posts on there are notifications of somebody publishing external content to a Facebook group?

-Whether you’re part of a local neighborhood watch or enjoy browsing marketing news, there’s a high chance you’re involved in an online community.
+Whether you’re part of a local neighbourhood watch or enjoy browsing marketing news, there’s a high chance you’re involved in an online community.